There is little left of Georgetown beneath Mount Rundle near Canmore, Alberta, Canada but the history lingers.

 This area contains a labyrinth of trails.
 The westerly route above the bluffs veers into forest and will arrive at Junction 41 where one of several trail options is clearly marked as the route to Georgetown.

 The trail is easy hiking with a return distance near 11.2 KM (7 miles) with one-way gross elevation of about 152 m (500 ft).
 Net elevation is near zero.

 A second junction is again clearly marked and the trail begins a gentle downward slope on less a trail than a very fine road.

 Alongside the road to Georgetown there are crystalline patches of ice on the shallow water of a nearly dry creek bed.

-Back at the bottom of the hill I search around in the underbrush and find collapsed foundations at the edge of another road which was likely used to transport coal.
+Back at the bottom of the hill a search around the underbrush discovers collapsed foundations at the edge of another road which was likely used to transport coal.

 On the return hike there are wonderful views over the Bow Valley Corridor to familiar sun drenched mountains on the other side.

 Returning to Canmore, autumn colors are accentuated by seeding shrubbery.

 The hike to and from Georgetown is a very good experience on an easy-to-lose route so attention to trail signs is very important and a bit of advance research will be helpful.